NBA All-Star Celebrity Game: 2009

-2010 NBA All-Star Celebrity Game
+2010

-The 2010 NBA All-Star Celebrity Game presented by Final Fantasy XIII was played on Friday, February 12, 2010 at the Dallas Convention Center in Dallas, Texas.
+The 2010 NBA All-Star Celebrity Game presented by Final Fantasy XIII was played on Friday, February 12, 2010, at the Dallas Convention Center in Dallas, Texas.
 A total of 20 celebrities took part in the game, including several former basketball players.
 Basketball Hall of Famer Magic Johnson and five-time NBA All-Star Alonzo Mourning, served as coaches for the celebrity teams.
 Three former NBA players, Robert Horry, Rick Fox and Chris Mullin, along with Hall of Famer Nancy Lieberman and Dallas Mavericks owner Mark Cuban, participated in the game.
 The West team won 41–37 over the East.
 "Special K" Daley, one of the four Harlem Globetrotters player that participated in the game, scored game-high 18 points for the West.
 Actor Michael Rapaport, who scored 4 points, was named as the Celebrity Game MVP for his defense on football player Terrell Owens, the MVP of the last two Celebrity Games.
 Owens, who played both college basketball and football in Chattanooga, led the East with 10 points.
 The Globetrotters, joined by "Curly" Neal and "Bucket" Blakes, entertained the crowd during the timeouts with their signature ball-handling tricks.

-2011 NBA All-Star Celebrity Game
+2011

 The 2011 BBVA Celebrity All-Star Game was played on Friday, February 18 at the Los Angeles Convention Center in Los Angeles, California.
 The head coaches were Basketball Hall of Famers Bill Walton and Magic Johnson.
 Their assistants were comedians Ty Burrell and Jason Alexander.
 Each team featured fake "general managers" who simulated to have chosen the team.

 The game's MVP was chosen by voting through text messaging and social media.
 At the end of the game, Justin Bieber was announced the MVP.
 Bieber scored eight points (3–11 FG), and had two rebounds and four assists.
 NBA legend Chris Mullin said of Bieber, "He's got a nice little game... but more importantly, he's got great passion.
 It looked like he loves the game."

-2012 NBA All-Star Celebrity Game
+2012

-The 2012 Sprint NBA All-Star Celebrity Game was played on Friday, February 24, 2012 at the Orange County Convention Center in Orlando, Florida.
+The 2012 Sprint NBA All-Star Celebrity Game was played on Friday, February 24, 2012, at the Orange County Convention Center in Orlando, Florida.
 Participants in 2012's version of the game include J. Cole, Common, Vinny Guadagnino, Kevin Hart, and Ne-Yo.

 Arne Duncan scored 17 points, and grabbed eight rebounds for the East, but teammate Kevin Hart, who recorded 8 points and 6 assists, was named the game's MVP.
 Hart was also given two technical fouls and was ejected from the game with about a minute to go in the fourth quarter for protesting a call made against him.
 The East won the game 86–54.
 Orlando Magic center Dwight Howard coached for the East team and Oklahoma City Thunder forward Kevin Durant coached the West team.